AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 it is an interesting question to ponder over...

-German writer [Bertolt Brecht](https://en.wikipedia.org/wiki/Bertolt_Brecht)’s famously wrote in 1928 (in one of his Marx-inspired plays while calling out the hypocrisy of the morality imposed by the Church and state at the time):
+German writer [Bertolt Brecht](https://en.wikipedia.org/wiki/Bertolt_Brecht)’s famously wrote in 1928 (in one of his Marx-inspired plays while calling out the hypocrisy of the morality imposed by the Church and state):
 >"Erst kommt das Fressen, dann kommt die Moral" or “Grub first, then ethics”